ABOUT THE ORION CENTER

 The Scholars' Room is open to researchers daily during working office hours or by appointment

-If you are making a special trip to visit the Center, we recommend that you contact us in advance.
+If you are making a special trip to visit the Center, please contact us in advance.

 OUR HOURS ARE:

-To use the library, please contact Ariella Amir at the same address.
+To use the library, please contact Ms. Ariella Amir or Dr. Ruth Clements at the same address.